-Easter is just around the corner, and one of the best ways to enjoy family time is to plan a meal together or, if the weather’s nice, pack a picnic!
+Easter is a nice time of the year to enjoy family time by planning a meal together or, if the weather’s nice, pack a picnic!

 Here are some of our ideas for planning mealtimes at Easter: